ppy/osu-wiki/news/2026/2026-02-12-battle-of-the-box-2026-waifu-cup-registrations-now-open.md

 *Ensure that you consult all [rules](https://osu.ppy.sh/community/forums/topics/2178368) before registering for the tournament, as Battle of the Box has historically not followed conventional tournament formats.*

-If you're interested in contributing as staff, you can contact [Fulserish](https://osu.ppy.sh/users/14252162) on Discord (by the same name) and provide any prior staffing experience.
+If you're interested in contributing as staff, you can contact ::Fulserish::{ user-id=14252162 } on Discord (by the same name) and provide any prior staffing experience.

 Otherwise, you're welcome to ask any questions related to the tournament on the [Discord server](https://discord.com/invite/XT6sGbRNQs).